Dreams (Will Come Alive): Chart performance

 "Dreams (Will Come Alive)" was a major hit across Europe and remains the group's most successful single, alongside "Never Alone", peaking at number-one in their native Netherlands for three weeks and at number two for three weeks.
 The song entered the top 10 also in Italy (4), Finland (6) and Belgium (8).
 Additionally, it was a top-20 hit in Denmark (17), Iceland (11) and Sweden (14), and a top-30 hit in Germany (25), where it spent 17 weeks within the German Singles Chart between August and December 1994.

 As the only single by the group to chart in the UK, "Dreams (Will Come Alive)" peaked at number 93 in its first and only week at the UK Singles Chart, on July 9, 1994.
 On the Eurochart Hot 100, it reached number 25 in October 1994, in its 14th week on the chart, after charting in Belgium, Denmark, Germany, Italy, Netherlands, Sweden and Italy.
 On the European Dance Radio Chart, it peaked at number 13 in the same period.
-Outside Europe, the song was a huge hit in Israel, peaking at number two, and in Australia, it only reached number 185 on the ARIA singles chart.
+Outside Europe, the song was a huge hit in Israel, both debuting and peaking at number two on the chart, on June 21, 1994.
+In Australia, it only reached number 185 on the ARIA singles chart.